andriktr/terraform/README.md

 ## Description

-This repo contains various re-usable terraform modules
+This repo contains various re-usable terraform configurations for Azure.

 ## Table of Contents
 <!--ts-->